 - Established process infrastructure ideally suited to emerging bio-based industries, supported by an industrial base of more than 80 local firms with expertise from plant concept, through construction, to full operation and maintenance.
-The Sarnia-Lambton Industrial Alliance (SLIA) is a group of about 40 cutting-edge Sarnia-Lambton companies who service the petrochemical and energy sectors.
+The Sarnia-Lambton Industrial Alliance (SLIA) is a group of over 30 cutting-edge Sarnia-Lambton companies who service the petrochemical and energy sectors.

 - Outstanding access to markets via road, rail, and a deep-water port.
 More than half of the United States’ GDP is produced within 10 hours trucking of Sarnia-Lambton.

 - Proximity to oil, natural gas, and bio-based feedstocks, including pipelines from Western Canada, Eastern Canada, and the US; and substantial quantities of soybeans, wheat, corn, and related biomass.

 - Strong government support including a competitive corporate tax environment, incentives and grants, and the Bioindustrial Innovation Canada (BIC) accelerator facility at the Western Sarnia-Lambton Research Park.

 Join these companies (and dozens more) and grow your business in Sarnia-Lambton.

 - BioAmber has built its first commercial-scale plant for the production of biosuccinic acid at the Bio-Industrial Park Sarnia.